 We are building chambers for tomatoes to grow in space.
 The aim is to give food to astronauts going to Mars.

-Project manager Bjarte G. B. Solheim will do research here on the Earth to find a good technical solution.
+Project manager Bjarte G. B. Solheim CMR Prototech will do research here on the Earth to find a good technical solution for producing food in space.
 (Photo: Rune Nilsen, BT)

 It started already in 2005.
 CMR, through our subsidiary Prototech AS, was involved in the MULTIGEN-1 project.
 The objective of this project was to find out how plants behave in weightless conditions.
 In addition to study whether the seeds the plants produced were viable, the project also wanted to solve a riddle unanswered since Charles Darwin; does the fact that almost all plants grow in spiral patterns have anything to do with gravity?
 To find this out, sophisticated equipment was required, which is why Prototech started developing the world's most advanced flowerpot.